Allergies & Children

 Food Allergies at School

-The prevalence of food allergies in children increased 18% from 1997 to 2007, and most schools have at least one student with a food allergy, according to the Centers for Disease Control and Prevention (CDC).
+The prevalence of food allergies in children increased 18 percent from 1997 to 2007, and most schools have at least two students with a food allergy, according to the CDC.
 To address the needs and health of children with food allergies, the CDC released the Voluntary Guidelines for Managing Food Allergies in Schools and Early Care and Education Centers.
-These guidelines may be helpful if you are concerned about your child's allergy and food being served at school.
+These guidelines may be helpful if you are concerned about your child's allergy and the food being served at school.

 For more information, please call 304.691.1300.